 Learn how to make lasting, beautiful, & useful tools from deer bones using your hands, a rock, water, and plants.
 And learn about the all incredible awl!
 Make 1 or 2 projects to take home in this half-day workshop.

-Hides tanned in this way are museum replicas.
-They are the same as the 5,000 year old hide garments found on Otzi the Iceman.
-No chemically tanned leather can ever improve on the strength, long lifespan, beauty, fragrance, diversity, honesty, and spiritual aliveness of natural tanned hides.
+She maintains that no chemically tanned leather can ever improve on the strength, long lifespan, beauty, structural & ethical integrity, fragrance, diversity, honesty, and spiritual aliveness of natural tanned hides.